wangd12rpi/FinLoRA/rebuttal/final_replies/4_LcHA_reply.md

 | TriviaQA-Open (F1) |      0.667      |            0.658            |            0.673             |               0.666               |            0.663            |             0.663             |
 | CoQA (F1)          |      0.711      |            0.709            |            0.697             |               0.715               |            0.707            |             0.715             |

+This new results indicates that, even at larger ranks, LoRA introduce negligible catastrophic forgetting: they preserve broad knowledge learned during pre-training while still enabling gains on the in-domain financial tasks.

 ---

 As we approach the end of the discussion period, we want to again express our sincere thanks for your guidance.
 Your